 4.4.
 Creating a high availability cluster with multiple links

 You can use the

 pcs cluster setup command to create a Red Hat High Availability cluster with multiple links by specifying all of the links for each node.

-The format for the command to create a two-node cluster with two links is as follows.
+The format for the basic command to create a two-node cluster with two links is as follows.

 When creating a cluster with multiple links, you should take the following into account.

 The order of the